 2. What are the side effects of liquid chlorophyll?

 If you're new to taking liquid chlorophyll or any type of green supplement containing chlorophyll (including chlorella), your body may need some time to adjust, especially if you are not used to consuming greens daily.
 Some temporary side effects can include stomach cramps, nausea, and diarrhea.
-Therefore, it’s always best to start off gradually, and slowly work your way up to the daily serving size.
-As always, before starting any new supplement or health regimen, consult a licensed healthcare practitioner.
+Therefore, it’s always best to start gradually and slowly work your way up to the daily serving size.
+Consult a licensed healthcare practitioner before starting any new supplement or health regimen.

 3. How fast does chlorophyll work?

-However, when your focus is on consistently incorporating chlorophyll rich foods into your diet (like eating your veggies or taking your chlorella supplements every day), you will feel and notice the difference in your overall health and appearance gradually by naturally incorporating more nutrients in your diet.
+However, when you consistently incorporate chlorophyll-rich foods into your diet (like eating veggies or taking chlorella supplements daily), you will gradually notice the difference in your overall health and appearance by naturally incorporating more nutrients.

-Liquid chlorophyll is not true chlorophyll, but a water-soluble, semi-synthetic compound called chlorophyllin.
-Due to the fact that chlorophyllin has been processed and has a different chemical structure than true chlorophyll, it’s recommended to get your chlorophyll straight from dark leafy green vegetables and chlorella (one of nature’s richest sources of chlorophyll).
+Liquid chlorophyll is not true chlorophyll but a water-soluble, semi-synthetic compound called chlorophyllin.
+Because chlorophyllin has been processed and has a different chemical structure than true chlorophyll, it’s recommended to get your chlorophyll straight from dark, leafy green vegetables and chlorella (one of nature’s richest sources of chlorophyll).
 Natural sources of chlorophyll possess all of the health benefits this green pigment is known for.